automl/Auto-PyTorch/docs/dev.rst

 reads a dataset from disc, fits a pipeline, and collect the performance result which is communicated back to the main process via a Queue.
 This worker manages resources using `Pynisher <https://github.com/automl/pynisher>`_, and it usually does so by creating a new process.

+The Scikit-learn pipeline inherits from the `BaseEstimator <https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html>`_, which implies that we have to honor the `Scikit-Learn development Guidelines <https://scikit-learn.org/stable/developers/develop.html>`_.
+Of particular interest is that any estimator must define as attributes, the arguments that the class constructor receives (see `get_params and set_params` from the above documentation).

 Regarding multiprocessing, AutoPyTorch and SMAC work with `Dask.distributed <https://distributed.dask.org/en/latest/>`_.
 We only submits jobs to Dask up to the number of workers, and wait for a worker to be available before continuing.